Art Guests, Pros, and Panelists

 For years, Rob concentrated on illustrating for independent and small-press writers and musicians.

 In 2007, Rob started showing his work at Norwescon, and other sci-fi/ fantasy conventions.
-Last year, Rob started down a new path, as the Art director for "Dragon" a PC-based RPG that allows you to play as the dragon in a fantasy world.
+Recently, Rob started down a new path, as the Art director for "Dragon" a PC-based RPG that allows you to play as the dragon in a fantasy world.

 - Heidi Carstens-Bennett